CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/crafting-skills/engineering.md

 - May have specific design rituals
 - Often studies mechanical texts
 - May collect unusual materials for projects
+- Frequently experiments with new designs
+- Often maintains a personal code of quality
+- May have specific safety procedures
+- Usually keeps detailed records
+- Often researches new methods
+- May maintain a network of suppliers
+- Usually has a specific workspace organization

 ### Social Interactions
 - May be sought after for unique devices